 In 2021, we incurred \$12.4 million of total pretax restructuring expense.
-Of the \$12.4 million pretax restructuring expense, \$8.5 million related to the divestiture of our Life Sciences business, a reporting unit within the Business Advisory segment.
+Of the \$12.4 million pretax restructuring expense, \$8.5 million related to the divestiture of our Life Sciences business.
 On November 1, 2021, we completed the sale of the Life Sciences business to a third-party, and recognized a \$31.5 million pre-tax gain which is included within other income (expense), net on our consolidated statement of operations.
-For the ten months ended October 31, 2021, the Life Sciences business generated \$16.7 million of revenue and is not considered significant to our consolidated financial statements.